irrdnet/irrd/docs/admins/availability-and-migration.rst

   for authentication.
 * Redirect update emails to the new instance.
 * Ensure published exports are now taken from the new instance.
+* Check the mirroring status to ensure the new active instance has access to all exports and NRTM streams (some other operators restrict NRTM access to certain IPs).

 .. warning::
     If users use IRRD internal authentication, by logging in through